Is CBD really magic?

 2. Price per milligram CBD.
 Divide the Price per dose by the number of milligrams CBD per dose

-Our product: 65mg per dose at $5 per dose.
+A good product might be: 65mg per dose at $5 per dose.

 Price per mg CBD = $5/65 = 7.7 cents per mg CBD